Estimation and Inference in Distributional Reinforcement Learning: Introduction

 \section{Introduction}

 Reinforcement learning has achieved remarkable advancements in various fields, including game-playing \citep{silver2018general,vinyals2019grandmaster}, robotics systems \cite{kober2013reinforcement}, large language models \citep{ouyang2022training, openai2023gpt4}, among others.
 In classical reinforcement learning which relies on the reward hypothesis \cite{sutton2004,sutton2018reinforcement}, one evaluates the performance of a learning agent by the expected returns (\ie, the expected cumulative sum of a received reward).
-However, in many applications of reinforcement learning, it is not enough to merely consider the expected returns, because other factors such as uncertainty or risks might also be crucial.
-For example, when we ask a large language model a question we not only expect it to give a useful answer but want to know how reliable the answer is.
+However, in many applications of reinforcement learning, it is not enough to simply consider the expected returns because other factors such as uncertainty or risks might also be crucial.
+For example, when we ask a large language model a question we not only expect a useful answer but want to know how reliable the answer is.
 An investor should consider the risk-return tradeoff when making investment decisions in financial markets, as high expected returns usually mean greater risks \cite{ghysels2005there}.
 In the area of healthcare, we are not only interested in the expected performance of a dynamic treatment regime but care about its long-tail performance.
 Otherwise, it would have the potential to cause serious consequences for patients \cite{lavori2004dynamic}.

 Distributional reinforcement learning \cite{morimura2010nonparametric,bellemare2017distributional} goes beyond the notion of expected returns and proposes to learn the complete distribution of the random returns.
 Unlike the classical approach, the distributional perspective offers a comprehensive depiction of the inherent uncertainty (known as aleatoric uncertainty) in the performance of learning agents, due to both the stochastic nature of environments and the actions taken by the agents.
 By employing the distributional perspective, we might obtain a better understanding of the consequences of the agents' behaviors and have a unified approach for dealing with the issues with regard to risk, uncertainty, and robustness \cite{pmlr-v120-singh20a, Lim2022RiskSensitive}.
-Indeed, \citet{dabney2020distributional} thought that human brains may also rely on a distributional code of future rewards to make decisions.
+In fact, \citet{dabney2020distributional} believed that human brains may also rely on a distributional code for future rewards to make decisions.